 Get ready for a big brainstorming session in this preplanning phase.
 Consider all of the practical details, like total size, how many rooms, and which type of each, but don’t forget to leave space for your unique needs.
 Do you need a clean and quiet office space for working at home?
 Do you crave more outdoor living?
 Is there a view you want to highlight, or accessibility needs you’ll want in the future?

 Make a list of your non-negotiables, the things you really want, and features that would be nice (but can wait if it’s not in the budget).

 Location, location, location

-Next, new home construction needs a new location.
+Next, new construction homes covington la needs a new location.
 Think about where you’d like to build.
 Do you see yourself in an area rich in history?
 A brand-new subdivision?
 An urban paradise?
 And what’s available in the area you select?

-If you pick a densely populated urban center or historic neighborhood, you’ll likely need to purchase a house and demolish it to make way for new construction.
+If you pick a densely populated urban center or historic neighborhood, you’ll likely need to purchase a house and demolish it to make way for new construction homes covington la.
 You’ll have to factor in that cost, as well as dealing with building codes for historic house where applicable.